 - Carry and be trained to use naloxone.
 Naloxone, also known by the brand name Narcan, is a drug that can temporarily reverse an opioid overdose.
 Naloxone can be picked up for free from your local harm reduction agency or pharmacy and free training is available online.
 Consider carrying multiple doses of naloxone.

 - Get your drugs checked before using.
 In Toronto, drug checking services are offered at Moss Park Consumption and Treatment Service, Parkdale Queen West Community Health Centre (Queen West and Parkdale sites), South Riverdale Community Health Centre, and The Works at Toronto Public Health.
-You can also check your drugs after you have used them by submitting paraphernalia, like a cooker or a filter.
-Other drug checking services in Canada include British Columbia Centre on Substance Use Drug Checking Service, Get Your Drugs Tested, and Vancouver Island Drug Checking Project.
+You can also check your drugs after you have used them by submitting drug equipment, like a cooker or a filter.
+Other drug checking services in Canada include British Columbia Centre on Substance Use Drug Checking Service, Get Your Drugs Tested, and the University of Victoria Substance project.

 - Use at a supervised consumption site or overdose prevention site.
 Here is a list of sites that offer supervised consumption in Toronto and an interactive map of sites that offer supervised consumption across Canada.

 - If you must use alone, let someone know before you use.
 Call someone you know and have them stay on the phone with you while you use.
-If you are in Ontario, you could call the Overdose Prevention Line at 1-888-853-8542.
 The National Overdose Response Service is available to anyone in Canada and can be reached at 1-888-688-NORS (6677).
-BeSafe is an app that can be downloaded on your phone and provides another way to let someone know before you use.
+The Brave App is an app that can be downloaded on your phone and provides another way to let someone know before you use.

 - Do a small test dose first.